imsudip/coreply/README.md

 ### Prerequisites

--   Device running **Android 10 or higher** (Android 13 or higher recommended)
+-   **Android 11 or higher** (Android 13 or higher recommended)
--   API key for OpenAI or an OpenAI-compatible inference service, see the Configurations section below.
+-   API Key for OpenAI or an OpenAI-compatible inference API.

 ### Installation & Usage

-1. Download and install the latest APK from the [releases page](https://github.com/coreply/coreply/releases)
+1. Install the latest APK from the [releases page](https://github.com/coreply/coreply/releases)
 2. Configure the app with your API key, URL and model name (see the section below).
-3. Toggle the switch and grant necessary permissions to enable the service.
-If you encountered the "Restricted settings" dialog, you can follow [these steps](https://support.google.com/android/answer/12623953?hl=en).
+3. Toggle on the switch and grant necessary permissions. **If you encountered the "Restricted settings" dialog, you can follow [these steps](https://support.google.com/android/answer/12623953?hl=en).**
 4. Start typing in your messaging app, and see suggestions appear!
-Single tap on the suggestion to insert one word, or long press to insert the entire suggestion.
+    - Single tap on the suggestion to insert one word
+    - Long press to insert the entire suggestion.

 ### Configurations

-Personal note: I like Gemini.

 #### OpenAI